g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

 ![](images/manual/g3wadmin_trash_project.png)

-Restoring a Projetc involves restoring all the accessory settings/functions of  the project (permissions, searches, editing settings, downloads, etc...).
+Restoring a Project involves restoring all the accessory settings/functions of  the project (permissions, searches, editing settings, downloads, etc...).

 **Deleting a project from the trash is an irreversible action.**